microsoft/PartnerResources/_docs/Azure/AppDev/Partner Readiness Resources for Modernizing Java Apps.md

 Discuss the components that can be used to implement the solution.
 How do these components communicate with one another?
 Use a whiteboard and/or whiteboard software to capture this.

-For a Java application, consider the follwing Azure technologies:
+For a Java application, consider the following Azure technologies:

 * Azure Spring Apps
 * Azure App Services